-If you have more than 24 hours in Milan, you can proceed more slowly and easily spread this itinerary out over two days in Milan.
-Click here for my comprehensive guide to all Milan's must see sites and hidden gems.
+If you have more than one day in Milan, you can proceed more slowly and easily spread this itinerary out over two or three days in Milan.

 Let’s have a day out in Milan, from the Duomo to the Navigli.

 Here’s what you can see and do in one perfect day in Milan.
 You may want to kick off your day with a guided walking tour to get oriented.